hsnlab/escape/escape/doc/source/index.rst

 Visualizations
 ^^^^^^^^^^^^^^
-ESCAPE has an additional mechanism which collect the intermediate formats of a service request and send them to a remote database through a REST-API for visualization purposes.
+ESCAPE has an additional mechanism which collects the intermediate formats of a service request and sends them to a remote database through a REST-API for visualization purposes.

 The visualization feature can be enabled with the ``--visualization`` command line argument.